Breathtaking view of Mt. Manaslu and the adjacent peaks.

 Manaslu Circuit Trek via Tsum Valley Itinerary

 You will be met by Nepal Trekking Ranger staff upon arrival in Kathmandu, the capital of Nepal, by your trekking guide.
 This day is reserved for orientation and preparation with a detailed pre-trek briefing for you.
 Kathmandu, a city rich in Nepali culture and Himalayan heritage, is the city that will give visitors a glimpse into the diverse culture and history of Nepal.
-Spend the evening free to explore the city or relax after meeting up with fellow trekkers.
-An overnight stay in Kathmandu accommodation is set to put you in readiness for the adventure ahead.

 If the provided schedule isn't suitable for you, we are able to create personalized travel arrangements according to your preferences and requirements.

-International Airport pick up and drop off by private vehicle as per size of group
+International/Domestic Airport pick up and drop with private vehicle as per group size

-MCAP (Manaslu Conservation Area Project) Permit
+MCAP (Manaslu Conservation Area Porject)

 ACAP (Annapurna Conservation Area Project) Permit

-Trekking Route Map
+Trekking Route Pocket Map

 Cost Excludes